CMSgov/beneficiary-fhir-data/apps/bfd-pipeline/bfd-pipeline-rda-grpc/README.md

 the ingestion job will log the message to a table in the database (`message_errors`) along with details about why the message couldn't be ingested.

+Being that the messages contain PII/PHI, standard logging practices would not be acceptable, thus utilizing the database offers a safe to store and retrieve the messages for later debugging.

 Once per job run, the DLQ table will be re-processed, attempting to re-fetch the offending messages from the RDA API to attempt to ingest them again.
  - If the message is ingested successfully (meaning an upstream